BretStateham/headlesspi/README.md

 ## OPTIONAL: Configure SPI

-The following steps configure the pi to use the Broadcom SPI drviers
+The following steps allow access to the peripherals on the pi (GPIO, I2C, SPI)

 ```bash
 # Ensure SPI and I2C are enabled if you didn’t do so previously